systemd-timesyncd¶

 set the system clock.
 For more robust use cases for things that require more precise

-The default template is defined by the Param systemd-timesyncd-template
+The default template is defined by the Param systemd-timesyncd-template.
+For more complex

 create a new Template on the system with your needs, and define the name of the template